openharmony/docs/en/application-dev/napi/debug-performance-profiling-overview.md

-# Overview of Debugging and Profiling
+# Debugging and Profiling Overview

 When building C/C++ projects with the NDK, you may encounter exceptions and performance issues common with native projects.
 To help you locate these issues, the NDK provides some popular debugging and profiling tools.